py-why/pywhy-stats/README.md

 Installation is best done via `pip` or `conda`.
 For developers, they can also install from source using `pip`.
 See [installation page](https://www.pywhy.org/pywhy-stats/dev/installation.html) for full details.

+## Dependencies

+Minimally, pywhy-stats requires:

+    * Python (>=3.8)
+    * numpy
+    * scipy
+    * scikit-learn

+## User Installation

+If you already have a working installation of numpy and scipy, the easiest way to install pywhy-stats is using `pip`:

+    pip install -U pywhy-stats

+To install the package from github, clone the repository and then `cd` into the directory.
+You can then use `poetry` to install:

+    poetry install

+    # if you would like an editable install of pywhy-stats for dev purposes
+    pip install -e .

 # Quick Start

 In the following sections, we will use artificial exemplary data to demonstrate the API's functionality.
 More